wp-plugins/twitgets/readme.txt

    3. Twitter Party - shows your friends postings using Twitter’s party flash badge code.
    4. Twitter JavaScript - a non-flash version of Twitter Flash using Twitter’s JavaScript badge.

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

 == Installation ==

 -- Requirements --